 Appointed by the Government of Canada in 2015

 Terry is President of Pivotal Capital Advisory Group which she founded in 2002 to provide objective project and corporate finance advice and to raise capital for clients.
 During her over 30 years of advisory and banking experience, she has managed the senior energy portfolios at CIBC and TD, and PwC’s Project Finance Advisory Group in Calgary.
 Terry holds a B. Admin from the University of Regina, as well as the Chartered Financial Analyst (CFA) and Institute of Corporate Directors (ICD.D) designations.

-She has served on several corporate and not-for-profit boards over the past 20 years, and is currently a member of the Alberta Securities Commission, the CEO Advisory Circle for the Kenneth Levene Graduate School of Business at the University of Regina, the Salvation Army Advisory Board in Calgary, and the Children First Canada Advisory Board.
+She has served on several corporate and not-for-profit boards over the past 20 years, and is currently a member of the Alberta Securities Commission, Leaders Council for the Kenneth Levene Graduate School of Business at the University of Regina, the Salvation Army Advisory Board, and the Children First Canada Advisory Board.

 Larry Benke, P.ENG, ICD.D